Interactivity Tools Guide

 Great for:

-"Execute actions when players click on this object"
+"Execute actions when players interact with this object"

 Great for: